IEvangelist/docs-aspire/docs/whats-new/dotnet-aspire-9.2.md

 For more information, see [Custom HTTP commands in .NET Aspire](../fundamentals/http-commands.md).

+## 📦 Other Integration updates

+- All integrations now support multiple configuration providers of the same resource type.
+- Redis, Valkey, and Garnet integrations now have password support by default.
+- Resources including CosmosDB, EventHubs, ServiceBus, and OpenAI now support deeplinking for parent-child relationships.

 ## 💔 Breaking changes

 With every release, we strive to make .NET Aspire better.
 However, some changes may break existing functionality.
 The following breaking changes are introduced in .NET Aspire 9.2: